carldata/pirx/README.md

 Currently implemented:

- * [ ] Predicting traffic on a Kafka topic.
+ * [x] Predicting traffic on a Kafka topic in the next second

-## Datasets

-This application will create time series data and save it to the Cassandra.
-It will create the following series:

- * `pirx-data-count` - Number of records read from kafka topic every 1 second
- * `pirx-data-count-prediction` - Predicted number of records on kafka topic every 1 second
+ * [ ] Predict 1sec traffic 10 seconds from now

 ## Running test

  ```bash